vinaypanwar01/PCS/README.md

 ```

 ### Edit postgresql.conf.

-- Point of postgresql.conf setting
-- If there is "synchronous_standby_names" parameter, please delete it.
-- Fixed IP cannot be written in listen_address.

 >The main set part as follows.
 Please refer to the manual of PostgreSQL for other parameter.
 Check the starting  with the PostgreSQL unit, and the replication is possible.